-Repurchase program - In May 1995, the Corporation completed a program authorized by the Board of Directors to repurchase \$100 million in common shares.
-A total of 2.8 million shares were repurchased under the program, representing approximately 6.5% of total shares outstanding at the time the repurchase was authorized.
+Stock repurchase program: An authorization by the board of directors is currently in effect to repurchase common shares of the Corporation in an amount equivalent to the number of shares issued in connection with the exercise of options, employee and dealer stock purchase programs, and other similar issuances.
+The intent of this authorization is to prevent dilution of shareholders' interests.
+In 1996, 615,750 shares of the Corporation's common stock were repurchased.
+In May 1995, the Corporation completed a program authorized by the board of directors to repurchase \$100 million in common shares.
+A total of 4.2 million shares were repurchased under the program, representing approximately 6.5% of total shares outstanding at the time the repurchase was authorized.